Empirical-org-Archive/Policies/README.md

 # Policies
 Empirical is a nonprofit developer of interactive educational tools.
 We are currently building Quill.org, a platform for literacy apps.
 We currently feature three apps: Quill Proofreader, Quill Grammar, and Quill Proofreader.
+These are open source tools, released under an AGPLv3 license.

 This repo contains our Privacy Policy, Terms of Service, and Contributor Licensing Agreement.